bogadrian/gatsby-final/src/posts/immutabil-react.md

 If the prevProps, the props the component already has, are the same as the props the component receives, it will not re-render!

+We know that an object may be totaly diffrent from another similar object even though if has the same name or the same values, do we?

 Why would it do that?
 It is a shame to waste a render if nothing has change!

 Let’s say the prop is a dumb with a hat.

 ![Trump](../images/dumb-thumbonail.jpg)

 At the first render that component printed it to the UI.

 If he receives the same dumb with the same hat, it won’t print it again!

 This is so logic, is it?